Server-side development¶

 tests are self-contained, and do not require any specific setup.
 The functional

-tests require to run with docker-compose-run
+tests require to run with docker-compose-run.

 docker-run will: